Conformal anomalies in 6d 4-derivative theories: a heat-kernel analysis: Applications

 \subsection{Acknowledgments}

 I thank Arkady Tseytlin for many discussions related to this project and for reading the draft of this manuscript.
+I also thank Ivan Avramidi and Dmitri Vassilevich for correspondence.
 Many of the calculations presented in this paper have been carried out with the aid of the software Wolfram Mathematica and the xAct package suite \cite{xAct,Nutma:2013zea,DBLP:journals/corr/abs-0803-0862,Frob:2020gdh}.